NAATI Certified Chinese Translation Services

 English to Chinese Translation Services

-So if you want your business to have a global outreach, you’ll need a highly skilled Chinese NAATI translator who understands your needs which Sydney Translations is proud to have.
+So if you want your business to have a global outreach, you’ll need a highly skilled NAATI certified Chinese translator who understands your needs which Sydney Translations is proud to have.

 Choosing the Right Chinese Translator

-Several languages come under the Chinese umbrella with the Cantonese, Mandarin and Hakka as the most well-known.
-Mandarin holds the most popular title out of these three and is considered as China’s official language.
-So it is crucial that you find a Chinese NAATI translator who is capable of providing Chinese translation services to any of the three languages.
+Several languages come under the Chinese umbrella with Cantonese, Mandarin, and Hakka as the most well-known.
+Mandarin holds the most popular title out of these three and is considered China’s official language.
+So it is crucial that you find a NAATI certified Chinese translator who is capable of providing Chinese translation services to any of the three languages.